 Zolmitriptan nasal spray is a commercially available product (Zomig® Nasal Spray) and will be purchased for use in this study.
 The dose used in this study will be 2.5 mg/0.1 ml.
-This dose should be administered to either the right or left nostril with the subject's head tilted slightly backward.
+After the subject blows his/her nose, this dose should be administered to either the right or left nostril with the subject's head tilted slightly backward.